CompSciLauren/stardew-valley-daily-screenshot-mod/README.md

 ## Features

-- A screenshot is automatically taken of your entire farm every day as soon as you leave your house.
+- One screenshot is automatically taken of your entire farm every day as soon as you leave your house.
 - Choose what time the screenshot gets taken.
-- Choose how often a screenshot gets taken.
+- Choose how often a screenshot gets taken (daily, weekly, monthly, etc).
-- Stores screenshots in the StardewValley/Screenshots folder, with each save file getting its own "FarmName-Screenshots" folder, so you can easily access the screenshots in-game under the "Options" tab in the menu and screenshots from multiple save files will not get mixed up.
-The file path to the screenshots folder is C:\Users\USERNAME\AppData\Roaming\StardewValley\Screenshots
+- Screenshots are sent to your StardewValley/Screenshots folder, with each save file getting its own "FarmName-Screenshots" folder.
+Screenshots between multiple save files will not get mixed up.
+- Easily access the screenshots in-game by scrolling to the bottom of the "Options" tab in the menu and clicking the "Open Destination Folder" button.
-- Makes it super easy to gather screenshots to create a GIF that shows how your farm changes over time!
-There are many GIF makers that can be found online, such as [ezgif GIF maker](https://ezgif.com/maker).
+- Super easy to gather screenshots to create a GIF that shows how your farm changes over time!
+GIF makers can be found online, such as [ezgif GIF maker](https://ezgif.com/maker).
 Here is an [example](example.gif).
 - Keeps the screenshots in the correct order to make creating the GIF easier.
 This is achieved by naming each screenshot with a "year-season-day.png" numerical format.
-For example, on Year 1, Spring, Day 3, the screenshot would be named "01-01-03.png".
+For example, on Year 1, Winter, Day 3, the screenshot would be named "01-04-03.png".
-- Can enable a keyboard shortcut for taking screenshots (set to "None" by default, so you need to specify a key on your keyboard in the Config file for this to work)
+- Keyboard shortcut that takes a screenshot when pressed (set to "None" by default).
+- Can choose to disable automatic screenshots for rainy weather days (takes a screenshot every day regardless of weather by default).
-- Custom configuration options!
+- Custom configuration options, including ability to add multiple custom rules!
 See below.

 ## Installation